 Phonological awareness is the ability to consciously attend to and manipulate the sound units (e.g., syllables, onsets, rimes, phonemes) in spoken words.
-Phonemic awareness, the most advanced level of phonological awareness, is the ability to focus on and manipulate the individual sounds (i.e., phonemes) in spoken words; its achievement is significantly related to reading acquisition and success.
+Phonemic awareness, the most advanced level of phonological awareness, is the ability to focus on and manipulate the individual sounds (i.e., phonemes) in spoken words; its achievement should be a high priority as it is significantly related to reading acquisition and success.